-Here are pictures of the trendiest medium inverted bob haircut ideas for your inspiration!
+Before your next hair appointment, check out these pictures of the trendiest medium inverted bob haircut ideas!

 Medium Inverted Blonde Bob

 It’s the medium-length inverted blonde bob that screams sophistication!
 You can style it however you want, but you’ll never go wrong with soft, beach waves.
-Ask for a blonde balayage for a low-maintenance look, flattering your fair skin tone.
+Ask for a blonde balayage for a low-maintenance messy style, flattering your fair skin tone.

 The best medium inverted bob with bangs is styled with waves.
 Notice how the flow boosts the dimension of a warm blonde shade.
 Feel free to spritz a dry texture spray into your locks to make them look full of life.